This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have numbness, tingling, or swelling in your arm or hand.

-- You feel very sad or anxious.
+- You feel very sad or anxious, or are having trouble coping with changes from the mastectomy.

 - You have questions or concerns about your condition or care.